Naxos sailing holidays

 Visit the Acropolis ruins – which date back to the end of the 3rd millennium BCE, early Cycladic period – just knee-high walls so imagination is needed.

-Mind the outspread Dilos reef on the approach!
+Mind the outspread Dilos reef on the approach.

 Kalantos

-Kalantos or Kalados - Καλαντός offers the best shelter on the south coast in Meltemi weather, but still you must be vigilant for sudden strong gusts – mainly north – blowing down the mountains.
+Kalantós or Kaladós - Καλαντός offers the best shelter on the south coast in Meltemi weather, but still you must be vigilant for sudden strong gusts – mainly north – blowing down the mountains.
 A small river flows into a secluded sandy / rocky bay with crystal clear waters and some dangerous rocks closer to the beach; use a trip line.

-The GWP refers to Kalantos as merely a fishing port with insufficient depths, however the port is embracing visiting yachts: inside the basin there is solid holding and mostly sufficient depths at the breakwater, pier and even along the quay (for catamarans) plus electricity and water.
+The GWP refers to Kalantos as merely a fishing port with insufficient depths, however the port is embracing visiting yachts and inside the basin there is solid holding and mostly sufficient depths at the breakwater, pier and even along the quay (for catamarans) plus electricity and water.
 The end of the pier has the preferred berths though, as the river brings down silt.

 See photo above.